 This week has seen a significant shake of confidence toward the equity market.
 As always, the informed investor and trader has choices under such circumstance.
 These choices are critical when it comes to your wealth creation.
 This week, we entered into a couple of options trades, using Put Options to assist.

 What is a Put Option?

-A put option – in its simplest form, is like owning an insurance policy – if the price of the asset falls, the value of the put option increases.
-As a result, they can be a little tricky for the newer trader to get their head around ie making money from a fall in the market.
+A put option – in its simplest form, is like owning an insurance policy – if the price of the asset falls.
+The value of the put option increases.
+As a result, it can be a little tricky for the newer trader.
+To get their head around ie making money from a fall in the market.

 An alternative use of Put options, is buying the put for protection – a valid portfolio strategy – albeit at the cost outlay of buying the Put/insurance.
 To overcome this cost, we often use a collar – that is, we buy a put and offset the cost of the put purchase through selling a call option.
 This provides great peace of mind for the portfolio investor, and should be achievable without using any additional funding.

 These are a smattering of the options strategies we are using right now – we also have stock repairs running, not to mention some more aggressive short terms calendar spreads too.
 For the first time in a good while, this market has provided an excellent opportunity to once again reinforce why we are options specialists – they simply provide so much flexibility for the trader and have the potential to adapt to almost any market circumstances – fulfilling investment objectives from Cashflow and protection, through to directional profit.
 Cliché it may be, but they simply provide the trader with more “options”.